illumio/terraform-illumio-cloudsecure/.github/CONTRIBUTING.md

 ## GitHub Workflow

-on-Illumio contributors to the project should follow this workflow:
+Non-Illumio contributors to the project should follow this workflow:

 1. Fork the repo
 2. Create a new branch on the fork